Review: Icelandair Saga Business Class B757-2, Seattle – Reykjavík (Keflavik)

 “The Icelandair Saga Business Class product has old school reclining seats.
 While more comfortable than economy, it’s a bottom of class product in comparison to international overseas carriers.”

-Being an older B757, there were individual air nozzles in the overheads.
+Being an older Boeing 757-200 series aircraft, there were individual air nozzles in the overheads.
 You can really see the age of the aircraft by the switches up there – they sure look old!

 The business class load was a very light with only 10 of 22 seats occupied.
-There are two Iceland Air flights today that left Seattle; both within 50 minutes of each other.
-We were on the later flight.
+There are two Iceland Air flights today that left Seattle.
+Both flights were within 50 minutes of each other and we happened to be on the later flight.
 I never found award space availability on the earlier fight, despite setting Expert Flyer seat alerts.
 I suspect they let seats go out empty instead of changing them to reward availability at the last minute.

 A pre-departure beverage of prosecco was brought around in a plastic cup.
 MrsWT73 astutely commented “This is just like the dollar store picnic”; or United Airlines for that matter (laughing).